CSS custom properties are AMAZING. I'm going to attempt to name and roundup all the categories and strategies of custom props that I've come across.

 }

-I've got a tinyyyy bit more verbose pattern for adaptive props; create static house props with names that make their usage obvious (no magic values).
+I've got a tiny pattern for adaptive props.
+Create house props with names that make their usage obvious (no magic values), and use the house props to set the values of an adaptive prop.

 :root {